Bibiwei-Pere/Next/README.md

 ### License

-Invester is released under the MIT License.
+Next is released under the MIT License.